 "My number one choice is roe, period.
 It's because of the fish's natural instinct to kill the eggs," he says.
 "Steelhead are very territorial over them."

-Thomas tells Game & Fish that he’s spent his life consulting with hatchery personnel and fisheries biologist and presents a powerful explanation to back his statement.
-According to Thomas, steelhead aren’t keen on seeing steelhead eggs floating downriver, even in their natural state.
+Thomas tells G&F that he's spent his life consulting with hatchery personnel and fisheries biologist and presents a powerful explanation to back his statement.
+According to Thomas, steelhead aren't keen on seeing steelhead eggs floating downriver, even in their natural state.
 Free tumbling steelhead eggs, he says, draw in predators, particularly predator fish.
 Most notably when they are getting ready to spawn, which they do in the winter and early spring, steelhead become overly protective of their own eggs, which is why roe is so effective.
 To keep predators away from the eggs, steelhead pick up the eggs, smash them and destroy them when they find the eggs free flowing in any system, Thomas explains.

 "When a steelhead picks up the roe, they are picking it up to pop the egg.
 They aren't eating them; rather popping them.
 If those eggs are floating free, then the bullheads, the juvenile fish and the other predators can smell it and it's like a chum line," he explains.
 "The steelhead don't want these predators to come find all the eggs, so they are trying to kill the roe.
 They open their mouth, smash the egg and spit it back out, thus killing the eggs."